 - You must disclose to the insurer, all details regarding any pre-existing health problems, which include any major illnesses or medical conditions like diabetes or high blood pressure.

-- Be prepared to provide the insurer with a range of documents relating to medical tests reports.
+- Be prepared to with a range of documents relating to medical tests reports.
 This is also dependent on your age.

 - Find out beforehand where the medical tests require to be done and who shall cover the costs of the test.